- Find Help

 CMHA-PEER SUPPORT PROGRAM

-CMHA-PEI currently employs four Peer Support Specialists who offer the following services:
+CMHA-PEI currently employs eight Peer Support Specialists who offer the following services:

 WHY MEET WITH A PEER SUPPORT SPECIALIST?